the-anna-project/annad/doc/concept/instrumentation.md

 This client is abstracted by the [instrumentation package](https://godoc.org/github.com/xh3b4sd/anna/instrumentation), which can be used to emit metrics to your likes.
-Note there is a memory implementation that does basically nothin.
+Note there is a memory implementation that does basically nothing.
 To actually emit metrics there need to be the configured prometheus implementation used.
 For graph visualization [grafana](http://grafana.org) can be used.